top of page

 USABILITY TEST FEEDBACK

-1. Increased the font size to enhance readability for the large display in the ER waiting room.
+1. Increase the font size to enhance readability for the large display in the ER waiting room.

 2. Simplify the queue information to improve clarity and reduce cognitive load.